KerkkoKuokkanen/RTv1/README.md

 ## Summary

-A simple ray tracing program made in C that simulates light, shadows and simple objects.
+A simple ray tracing program made in C and SDL that simulates light, shadows and simple objects.
+All the code can be found in this repository and compiles on macOS, but not on m1 because the SDL framework is not updated.

+Program goes through the screen pixel by pixel and looks if there is a part of an object there that is visible from camera.
+After that program checks if light can reach that point without any obstacles and gives that point some color.

 <img width="995" alt="Screen Shot 2023-01-11 at 4 49 37 PM" src="https://user-images.githubusercontent.com/93378894/211837899-f58f7387-199b-431e-8f96-b7cd18bcdbb3.png">